The Basics Part 2: Your Buying Paths & Next Steps

 Most deed-restricted purchases move faster when you do three things early.

-Learn the rules for the specific program and home you are pursuing.
+Learn the rules: Review the specific program and deed restriction for the home you are pursuing.

-Gather documents before you are racing against a deadline.
+Gather documents: Collect your paperwork early so you aren't racing against a deadline.

 Option A: Buy a home that is already deed-restricted